 2am ( I know this is technically Sunday, but you get it) – Pedro’s Tacos and Whataburger

 My sister’s contribution to this itinerary was simply tacos.
-She was adamant that we take our cousins to Pedro’s Tacos, the taco stand outside of Sam’s Club on Richmond.
+She was adamant that we take our cousins to Pedro’s Tacos, the taco stand outside of Sam’s Boat on Richmond.
 He’s there till 2am on the weekends serving up chicken and beef tacos for $4.50.
 My sister visits often and seems to know this man’s whole life.
 She shared that he marinates the meat for several days before grilling the tacos.
 This is a cash only establishment though!
 One of my cousins opted for Whataburger instead so know that this is always a good late night option as many locations are open 24 hours.

 Things to Add